 - 2.1.
-Keeps written records of child protection and welfare concerns in line Stoke-on-Trent Safeguarding Children Board guidance. - 2.2.
-Creates a stand-alone file for pupils with safeguarding concerns. - 2.3.
+Keeps written records of child protection and welfare concerns in line with Stoke-on-Trent and Staffordshire Safeguarding Children Board guidance.
+Using CPOMS during term time, and during emergency school opening periods (where CPOMS access has been authorised for a DSL on duty from another academy), holiday and care wrap around provision for all pupils attending an academy school.
+Keep paper written records for children who are not on roll at an academy school. - 2.2.
+Creates a stand-alone file for pupils with safeguarding concerns.
+Change to Maintains CPOMS and stand-alone file for children not on roll at an academy school. - 2.3.
 Maintains a chronology of significant incidents for each pupil with safeguarding concerns. - 2.4.
-Ensure such records are kept confidentially and securely and separate from the pupil's educational record.
+Ensure such records are kept confidentially and securely and separate from the pupil's educational record. - 2.5.

-- 2.5.
 Ensure arrangements to hand over the child protection file of a pupil transferring to another school, are made without delay.
 The DSL will verbally advise the DSL of the destination school of the concerns and make arrangements to securely and confidentially hand over the file. - 2.6.
 Where the destination school is too far for the DSL to do a personal handover, the file will be sent separate from the pupils education file and by secure courier.
 The DSL will retain evidence to demonstrate how the file has been transferred, and will require a receipt from the destination school. - 2.7.
-Where a parent elects to remove their child from the school roll to home educate, the educational establishment will make arrangements to pass any safeguarding concerns to the local authority.
+Where a parent elects to remove their child from the academy school roll to home educate, the educational establishment will make arrangements to pass any safeguarding concerns to the local authority.